Philip A. Hart Plaza: Horace E. Dodge and Son Memorial Fountain

 Located at the center of Hart Plaza, the Horace E. Dodge and Son Memorial Fountain was designed by Isamu Noguchi in 1978 and built in 1981.
 Anna Thompson Dodge gave the City of Detroit $1 million towards the construction of a fountain in memory of her late husband and son.
 The stainless steel fountain is composed of two legs topped by a ring to the height of 30 feet above a circular, black granite pool.
 The fountain contains 300 jets and 300 lights and has intricate and computerized lighting and nozzle functions, which can create different configurations, dependent on temperature.

 The Dodge fountain was inoperable from January 2013 to late August 2013 after vandals did more than $1 million worth of damage to Hart Plaza, $400,000 of which was done to the fountain itself.

+The fountain was repaired by Fountains By Water Works, a water feature design-build firm based out of Rockville, Maryland.
+The repair project was funded by the city of Detroit in part of its preparation for the 2024 NFL draft, which drew more than 750,000 fans.
+The project was completed in six months in order to be ready for draft day.

+Luke and Ryan Miller, along with Brian Greenblatt, were the masterminds behind the rebuild itself and are often referred to as pioneers of the modern fountain repair industry.

 Pylon

 Pylon is a stainless steel spire sculpture designed by Isamu Noguchi positioned near the entrance to Hart Plaza.
 The sculpture, which stands 120 ft tall with a 7 sqft base, is a double helix that appears to make a quarter turn between the bottom and the top.
 The design for the pylon was inspired by the double helix of DNA.

 The name of the sculpture, Pylon, often refers to Egyptian gateway structures that resembled a truncated pyramid.
 These structures were commonly built in significant locations by Egyptian architects.
 The word came into the western European languages and was used to describe a tall tower, such as those used to support elevated wires.

 The sculpture was commissioned via Smith, Hinchman and Grylls Associates, Inc. and built in 1981 as a companion piece to the Horace E. Dodge and Son Memorial Fountain.
 The $402,000 total cost of the sculpture was paid for by funds from the Detroit Capital Gifts Committee, which determines how financial gifts to the City of Detroit will be spent.